MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 microsoft/sample-sqlite  SQLite installed in a Windows Server Core ...
 1                    [OK]
 ```

+### Docker Pull

 To download an image from Docker Hub, use `docker pull`.
+For more information, see [Docker Pull on Docker.com](https://docs.docker.com/engine/reference/commandline/pull/).

 ```none
 docker pull microsoft/aspnet